Skip to main content

 JupyterHub

-• The current z2jh version deployed on the CERN VRE is v3.3.7.
+• The current z2jh Helm chart version deployed on the CERN VRE is depicted on the badge at the top of this page.

 For general details on the deployment of JupyterHub, we refer the user to the official documentation of Zero to JupyterHub with Kubernetes.